Maguiresbridge shooting: Two people killed and two in hospital

-Maguiresbridge shooting: PSNI confirm two people killed and two in hospital following shooting incident in County Fermanagh
+Maguiresbridge shooting: PSNI confirm two people killed and two in hospital following shooting incident on Drummeer Road, County Fermanagh

 Police said they are currently at the scene the shooting incident within the Drummeer Road area of Maguiresbridge.